business

 2. What is e-business?

-4. What are the various types of business?
+4. What are the types of businesses?